gauzinge/rd53stream_tdr/README.md

 In both parts, the actual functionality is implemented in C++.
 Python bindings are generated using `pybind11` to enable easier handling of the C++ objects, but they can also just be operated from within C++.

+This version is purely TEPX specific and only considers the +z end of TEPX, so only modules on Disks 9 - 12 for sside == 1.

 ## Encoder example

 To run the encoder, we need in input file containing a TTree with the digis from simulation.